darkace1998/StickFightDedicatedSrv/README.md

 Stick Fight: The Game is a popular online fighting game.
 This project aims to provide a dedicated server to enhance the gaming experience.
 The server is being developed in spare time, so updates may be sporadic.

+## Dependencies

+- `Steamcmd` : to download the map data
+- `go` : to build/run the server
+- `dotnet-sdk-3.0` : for running the map decoder
+- `libicu-devel` : ICU package for Globalization

 ## Repository Structure

 Here's a brief overview of the main files and directories in this repository: